-James Astill is the Washington bureau chief and Lexington columnist for The Economist.
+James Astill is Senior Editor with The Economist.
+He was till recently its Washington bureau chief and Lexington columnist.
 He is a contributor to Open

 If sport existed only to spread the maximum degree of human happiness, everyone should want India to win all the time